Geometric Vertex Algebras: From Vertex Algebras to Geometric Vertex Algebras

-We now prove that~$\mu(a,z)$ is zero in sufficiently low degree.
-It suffices to prove that~$p_l(g(x)f(a,x))$ is zero for~$l$ low enough.
-This formal series in the~$x_i$ with coefficients in~$\V_l$ has no negative powers of~$x_i$ for any~$i$.
-Therefore, for a monomial in~(\ref{display:ConstructionOfMu:SumOfMonomials}) with non-zero coefficient, the~$-k_i-1$ in Equation~\ref{equation:lAndDegreeOfABunchOfModes} are bounded from below, so~$l$ is as well, and the bound is independent of~$z$. \end{proof} \begin{proposition} The pair $(\V,\mu)$ satisfies the axioms of a geometric vertex algebra. \end{proposition} \begin{proof} Let~$m \geq 0$.
+are normally convergent, too. \end{proof} \begin{proposition} The pair $(\V,\mu_Y)$ satisfies the axioms of a geometric vertex algebra. \end{proposition} \begin{proof} Let~$m \geq 0$.
 Both the multilinearity and~$\C^\times$-equivariance may be checked on~$D_m$ by the uniqueness of analytic continuations from~$D_m$ to~$\C^m \setminus\Delta$.
-On~$D_m$, we can express~$\mu$ in terms of~$Y$ and multilinearity follows from the fact that~$Y$ is linear and composition in~$\End(\V)$ is bilinear.
+On~$D_m$, we can express~$\mu_Y$ in terms of~$Y$ and multilinearity follows from the fact that~$Y$ is linear and composition in~$\End(\V)$ is bilinear.
 For~$\C^\times$-equivariance, it suffices to consider homogeneous~$a_1,\ldots, a_m \in \V$: for all~$z \in \C^\times$ and~$w \in D_m$,

 The axiom about insertion at zero follows from the creation axiom of the vertex algebra: for all~$a\in \V$,